HasheebKazi/react_demo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Below you will find Project Information
+Below you will find the project details.

 ## Table of Contents